STUDIO CLASS ATTIRE

 Tuition is charged by the semester (5 months) and is based on the number of lessons in the semester, not in each individual month.
 Studio observed vacation days have been figured into this schedule.
 A monthly tuition payment plan is available and is a popular choice for those who do not want to pay for the full semester.
-All single classes will be pro-rated at $16.00 per hour or $18.00 for hour and a half classes.
+All single classes are $25.00.
 Pro-rates are available for late starters and auditions only.

 Tuition is due and payable on the 1st of each month.
 There will be no refunds or pro-rates for missed classes.
 Make-up lessons may be arranged for students who call in their absences, but they must be made up within the same month or they are forfeited.
 Make-up lessons may be taken in any appropriate class as long as they are not taken in your regularly scheduled classes.
 We encourage you to take all your make-up lessons so that your progress may not be impaired.

 Accounts not paid by the 15th of each month will be charged a service charge of $10.00 for each month in arrears.

 There is an annual registration fee of $30.00 for every student.